Willie Nelson has given up smoking, but he’s still using pot

-SAN ANTONIO — Willie Nelson may have given up smoking, but he hasn’t stopped using marijuana.
+SAN ANTONIO (AP) — Willie Nelson may have given up smoking, but he hasn’t stopped using marijuana.

 While in San Antonio last week for two performances, the 86-year-old country music legend told KSAT TV that in an effort to take better care of himself, he no longer smokes.